Trondheim Trafikkselskap: Establishment

 Arne Watle, since 1951 CEO of Trondheim Bilruter, was appointed CEO of the new company.
 Hovdenak became CFO.
 The two administrations were merged, but not reduced, creating 52 administrative positions.
 In the beginning there were also problems with two very different corporate cultures.
-TT established itself at Sorgenfri,after the administration of the former companies had been scattered around town.
+TT established itself at Sorgenfri, after the administration of the former companies had been scattered around town.
 The former buses used by Trondheim Sporvei were moved to Sorgenfri, and the disabled transport took over their location at Dalsenget Depot.

 Ticket prices increased from NOK 1.40 to 1.50, and a new logo, that combined the wings of TBR and the city's coat of arms used by the tramway.
 From May the buses and trams were repainted in a new colour scheme.
 The former two-colour trams (with blue tops and yellow bottoms) and red buses were instead painted two-colour with yellow tops and blue bottoms.
 In 1975, pensioners and welfare recipients received half price, after having fought for this since 1957.
 From 1 October, monthly passes were also introduced.
-The zones were extended, so the entire Gråkall Line was within a single fare.
+The zones were extended, so the entire Gråkallen Line was within a single fare.
 In 1976, public transport ridership increased by 12%, including an 8.9% increase for the trams; TT transport 20.3 million passengers that year, of which 6 million were by tram.
 The municipality subsidies with NOK 24.6 million, and the county with NOK 3.5 million.
 However, county subsidies were not available for the tram routes, which also had to cover the cost of infrastructure.

+TT bought Hølonda Auto in 1996.
+It held the concessions for bus operations in Melhus Municipality, and granted TT a reach into the neighboring municipality.